Nuno-Jesus/Make-A-Make/README.md

 endif
 ```

 Just like in `C`, conditionals either evaluate to true or false.
-In the block above, if `conditional-directive-one` is true, `text-if-one-is-true` is executed, and the rest is ignored.
+In the block above, if `conditional-directive-one` is true, `text-if-one-is-true` is "obeyed", and the rest is ignored.
 Otherwise, the second conditional is tested and so on, until reaching the `else` directive (may be present or not).

 Also, conditionals must always end in an `endif` directive.